8 Expert Tips on How to Automate Your Field Service Business

 - Make sure it’s mobile-optimized.
 This means the user interface is designed for touch.
 Content is readable, user-friendly, and easy to find.
 You also minimize the amount of keyboard input and thus potential typos or even handwriting issues.

 - In some cases, you can leverage the device’s camera for photos and video to add more depth to the info available on an asset.

 - Push notifications, SMS or even application data sync can keep technicians routed to work orders.
 Appointment times, customer phone numbers, service histories and directions can all be done using a progressive web application.

 Who better to give you the most honest recommendation on how to automate than your peers?
 Ask around, whether on professional social networks like LinkedIn or your local acquaintances working in the same field.
 They’ll be familiar with your challenges and paint points, and have first-hand knowledge of how to automate a field service business.

 Chris Forbus, of Choice Air Care, confirmed that “The best way to look for a good service is to ask your friends in the service business, since any recommendations from people you know is important, especially if they have hands-on experience with a particular tool.
 They can tell you what’s good and what they don’t like, so you can dig into it more before deciding.”
-If you’re still not sure , you can always check reviews on professional websites such as Capterra, where other field service managers review software.
+If you’re still not sure , you can always check reviews on software review websites such as Capterra, where other field service managers review software.